hanscappelle/CameraPreviewSample/README.md

 ### Version History

-* 1.1.0 first tagged version with the improvements on my fork
+* 1.1.0 first tagged version with the improvements on this fork

 ### Upcoming features

+Features are developed on so called feature branches.

 * see if we really need a wrapping view, nested views are no good for performance anyway
 * should we work on zxing core integration on a feature branch?
 * work on extra camera parameters like focus
 * more advanced hardware checks in code
 * implement actual image capture and bitmap handling
+* should we add test cases?

 ### Known issues

+Fixes for these issues are currently in progress on the development branch and will be integrated once tested.

 * SampleActivity does no longer center the preview
 * alternative camera selection broken on 2.3.6
+* the resizing always happens within the previous dimensions so keeps getting smaller

 ## Git Tags